FAIR-Chem/fairchem/docs/core/model_training.md

 optim:
   load_balancing: neighbors
 ```
-For more details, refer to https://github.com/Open-Catalyst-Project/ocp/pull/267.
+For more details, refer to [PR 267](https://github.com/Open-Catalyst-Project/ocp/pull/267).

 If you have access to a slurm cluster, we use the [submitit](https://github.com/facebookincubator/submitit) package to simplify multi-node distributed training:
 ```